christian-schlichtherle/truelicense-docs/docs/guide/building-your-project.md

-## Building The Project
+## Building Your Project

-You can rebuild the project using the following command:
+You can rebuild your generated project using the following command:

 ``` bash
 export JAVA_HOME=$(/usr/libexec/java_home -v 11) # on macOS only